Search The Archive

 External links:

 Pte.
-Reekie’s Service Record (Serv/Reg# 2129198) can be viewed/downloaded in pdf format through Library and Archives Canada.
+Reekie’s service record (Serv/Reg# 2129198) can be viewed/downloaded in pdf format through Library and Archives Canada.

 The George Reekie Collection was donated through the work of the Grey Roots Museum & Archives in Owen Sound, Ontario.

-Daniel Spencer Reid was born in Middle Musquodobit, Nova Scotia in October, 1896.
+Daniel Spencer Reid was born in Middle Musquodobit, Nova Scotia, in October 1896.
 Reid enlisted in October 1915.
 He served overseas with the 85th Overseas Battalion, the Nova Scotia Highlanders.
 Reid was killed at Passchendaele, October 30, 1917.
 The collection consists of more than thirty letters and one postcard.

-Donald Calderwood Reid was born in Middle Musquodobit, Nova Scotia in January, 1895.
-Reid enlisted in May, 1916 and served overseas with the 85th Overseas Battalion, the Nova Scotia Highlanders.
+Donald Calderwood Reid was born in Middle Musquodobit, Nova Scotia, in January 1895.
+Reid enlisted in May 1916 and served overseas with the 85th Overseas Battalion, the Nova Scotia Highlanders.
 He was killed September 25, 1918.

-Wallace Aubrey Reid was born in Peterborough, Ontario in 1891 and moved to Vermillion, Alberta with his family in 1911.
-Reid enlisted in Edmonton, Alberta in September, 1915 and served overseas in France.
-The collection consists of one letter written to his mother in 1916, which was subsequently reprinted in The Peterborough Review in February, 1917, as well as one photograph.
+Wallace Aubrey Reid was born in Peterborough, Ontario, in 1891 and moved to Vermillion, Alberta, with his family in 1911.
+Reid enlisted in Edmonton, Alberta, in September 1915 and served overseas in France.
+The collection consists of one letter written to his mother in 1916, which was subsequently reprinted in The Peterborough Review in February 1917, as well as one photograph.

-Sydney Rhodes was born in Mansfield, England in May, 1888.
-Prior to the war Rhodes emigrated to
+Sydney Rhodes was born in Mansfield, England, in May 1888.
+Prior to the war Rhodes immigrated to

-Canada, where he enlisted in Toronto, Ontario in November, 1914.
+Canada, where he enlisted in Toronto, Ontario, in November 1914.
 Rhodes served overseas with the 20th Battalion.
 The collection currently consists of postcards and photographs.

-Norman Sydney Richards was born in Bristol in 1897 and emigrated to Salmon Arm, British Columbia, in 1914.
-He returned to England to enlist and went to France in 1917, where he was severely wounded and remained in England. recovering until 1919.
+Norman Sydney Richards was born in Bristol in 1897 and immigrated to Salmon Arm, British Columbia, in 1914.
+He returned to England to enlist and went to France in 1917, where he was severely wounded and remained in England recovering until 1919.
 In 1919 he married a woman who had worked as a V.A.D. in the hospital and together they returned to Salmon Arm in 1919.
 Richards died in 1986 at the age of 89.
 The collection consists of miscellaneous documents relating to his life and service.

-Charles Douglas Richardson was born in Grenfell, Saskatchewan in December 1891 and graduated from the Manitoba Agricultural College in 1915.
-Richardson enlisted at Regina, Saskatchewan in October 1915 and reached the front in the spring of 1916.
+Charles Douglas Richardson was born in Grenfell, Saskatchewan, in December 1891 and graduated from the Manitoba Agricultural College in 1915.
+Richardson enlisted at Regina, Saskatchewan, in October 1915 and reached the front in the spring of 1916.
 While serving with the Princess Patricia's Canadian Light Infantry, he was severely wounded in the Ypres sector in June 1916, returning to the trenches in December.
 Richardson took part in the assault on Vimy Ridge and died on April 9th or 10th, 1917.
 The collection consists of more than sixty letters written by Richardson to his family.

-George Malcolm Roach was born in Boston, Mass., USA in February 1894*.
-Roach first enlisted with the Canadian Grenadier Guards in November, 1915 in Cowansville, Quebec.
-He was subsequently discharged as medically unfit in February, 1916 but re-enlisted in May, 1916 with the 117th Eastern Township Overseas Battalion in Magog, Quebec.
-Roach served overseas and was wounded at Vimy Ridge on April 9, 1917 and due to his wounds discharged near the end of the war as medically unfit.
-The collection currently consists of a large collection of post cards sent home to Canada by Roach. *(on his attestation papers of 1916 his year of birth is given as 1895).
+George Malcolm Roach was born in Boston, Mass., U.S.A., in February 1894*.
+Roach first enlisted with the Canadian Grenadier Guards in November 1915 in Cowansville, Québec.
+He was subsequently discharged as medically unfit in February 1916 but reenlisted in May 1916 with the 117th Eastern Township Overseas Battalion in Magog, Québec.
+Roach served overseas and was wounded at Vimy Ridge on April 9, 1917, and due to his wounds discharged near the end of the war as medically unfit.
+The collection currently consists of a large collection of post cards sent home to Canada by Roach.

-Charles Eric Robertson was born in Walkerton, Ontario in April 1889.
+Charles Eric Robertson was born in Walkerton, Ontario, in April 1889.
 After taking private flying lessons he was given a commission in the Royal Flying Corps on December 7, 1915.
-At the time of his death on July 12, 1917 he was commanding the 11th Sqdn.
+At the time of his death on July 12, 1917, he was commanding the 11th Sqdn.
 RFC.
 The collection currently consists of 121 letters, as well as photographs and other miscellaneous items.
 Although the original letters have been lost, these transcriptions are from a typed version of the letters done following the war.

-Gordon Stuart Robinson was born in Fort William, Ontario in August, 1897.
-Robertson enlisted in April, 1916 in Fort William with the 94th Overseas Battalion.
+Gordon Stuart Robinson was born in Fort William, Ontario, in August 1897.
+Robertson enlisted in April 1916 in Fort William with the 94th Overseas Battalion.
 The collection currently consists of eighteen letters, as well as several photographs and postcards.

-John Hill Robertson was born in Wellington, British Columbia in June, 1898.
-Robertson was recruited in October, 1917 and served overseas in England and France until he was demobilized and returned to Canada in 1919.
+John Hill Robertson was born in Wellington, British Columbia, in June 1898.
+Robertson was recruited in October 1917 and served overseas in England and France until he was demobilized and returned to Canada in 1919.
 The collection consists of more than thirty letters, as well as postcards, photographs, and his paybook.

 A